sjsyrek/maryamyriameliamurphies.js/README.md

 ## API

-See the documentation for more extensive explanations and examples.
+See the [online documentation](http://sjsyrek.github.io/maryamyriameliamurphies.js/) for more extensive explanations and examples.
+The online docs can also be generated locally with JSDoc if you `git clone` or `npm install` this repo.

 ### Basic functions
 See Haskell [Data.Function](http://hackage.haskell.org/package/base-4.8.2.0/docs/Data-Function.html#v:-46-) and [Prelude](http://hackage.haskell.org/package/base-4.8.2.0/docs/Prelude.html).